 - etc, etc ,etc

 I discover so many other reasons to add movement into my day.
 Again, when I had a hard day at work and I did not feel like exercising previously I would feel bad about skipping a workout.
-Now, on those same hard days, I will ask myself “what can I do to relieve this stress and feel better?” often the “what” is movement and the “why” is to feel better.
+Now, on those same hard days, I will ask myself “what can I do to relieve this stress and feel better?” often the “what” is movement, and the “why” is to feel better.
 This mindful habit took a mindset shift and it supports me every day in so many ways to feel my best.

 I know right?!
 The word listen seems almost too easy to be on this list but to actively listen to those in your life means being fully present in that moment/conversation and not busy thinking about your response or allowing your emotional reaction to something in your external world.
 2020/2021 was full of emotions.
-Many of us felt like with so many emotions coming at us so quickly there was little time to process and digest information to thoughtfully respond and therefore we found ourselves emotionally reacting that over the course of covid left many people feeling burnout and exhausted!
+Many of us felt like with so many emotions coming at us so quickly there was little time to process and digest information to thoughtfully respond and therefore we found ourselves emotionally reacting that throughout covid left many people feeling burnout and exhausted!
 One of the best things we can do to practice self-care and #6 on our Mindful Habits list is to simply listen.

 You can listen to your friend’s problems and it is not your job to fix them or give advice.
 How freeing is that concept!
-It is not your job to take on other’s struggles nor relate their struggle to your own trauma which can open old wounds for you again which only adds to your load.
+It is not your job to take on others’ struggles nor relate their struggle to your trauma which can open old wounds for you again and only adds to your load.
 Listening to your partner/ family member/or friend regarding how they are feeling regarding something you have said or done instead of getting on the defense can be hard but can foster healthier relationships with yourself and others.
 Sometimes the best thing we can do is to be present, listen, take it in, then release it.

 I know, I know… I almost did not add this because it is so self-care clique of mine to have this on the wellness list.
 Journalling became the solution for everything over the past few years and you can buy a journal for literally every emotion, intention, or purpose in life at the book store.
 Because it became such a wellness trend I almost became closed off to the idea of journaling, I wanted to rebel against the picture-perfect “self-care checklists” every wellness coach posts on their Instagram feed.
 However, I have to admit that I fell deeply into it over the past 3 years.

 Journalling is a highly personal practice.
 If you like to follow along with a preset journal every day to help you set attention, find joy, or practice daily gratitude then do you.
 If you only pull out your journal when you have a racing mind or feel trauma/ deep emotions bubbling up inside you like you are going to burst if you don’t get it out of your somehow and madly writing your thoughts out on paper feels like a therapeutic practice then do you.
-Maybe you have a few journals and use a combination of these methods based on how you are feeling day to day, do you.
+Maybe you have a few journals and use a combination of these methods based on how you are feeling day to day, do you?

 The takeaway with journalling as a Mindful Habit is that writing down how you’re feeling can be profoundly powerful in contrast to harboring the problems of the day in your mind.
 Try it, find a journal or method that feels best for you.